ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 * **yohann** - Tractor beam, Unknown items, more map messages
 * **kiliwily** - DessgeegaSidehopperFix, WeaponToggleOnDeath, HazardDamageSuit and LedgeVault hacks.
 Also credits for his Full Suit and UnkItems specific fixes for Normal Redux.
 * **HAMGER** - Fixes for Suitless Samus with Unknown Items.
-* **Metroid Construction** overall for all the great resources, forums and help towards this hack.
+* **Metroid Construction** for all the great resources, forums and help towards this hack.

 -------------------